srydell/archInstall/README.md

 $ ip link
 ```

 Check for your address.
-It looks like "enpXXsY".
+It looks like `enpXXsY`.

 ```shell
 $ sudo systemctl enable dhcpcd@enpXXsY.service